-(WHO, UNAIDS, UNFPA, UNICEF, FAO, World Bank Group); the WTO, OECD, Council of Europe, OIE and CFS; global health initiatives, such as GFATM and Gavi; product development partnerships, such as DNDi, FIND and MMV; and civil society organisations, such as MSF, Médecins du Monde, Medair, Solidarmed and Iamaneh, etc. Switzerland also fosters lively bilateral exchanges with the European Union, development cooperation partner countries and states that have similar healthcare systems.
+(WHO, UNAIDS, UNFPA, UNICEF, FAO, World Bank Switzerland's work in the action areas defined in Group); the WTO, OECD, Council of Europe, OIE the Swiss Health Foreign Policy.
+For example, Swit- and CFS; global health initiatives, such as GFATM and Gavi; product development partnerships, such as DNDi, FIND and MMV; and civil society organisations, such as MSF, Médecins du Monde, Medair, Solidarmed and lamaneh, etc. Switzerland also fosters lively bilateral exchanges with the European Union, development cooperation partner countries and states that have similar healthcare systems.